Elementary School Principal (Interim), PYP Coordinator

 Certificate of Special Needs in Early Childhood

-I started teaching Mandarin to international students at my university in Beijing.
+I started teaching Mandarin to international students at Peking University.
 That was in the early 1990s when China was just opening up and people were fascinated by its history, culture and big market opportunities.
-When I moved to Singapore, I taught exchange students at NTU, and I realized that I really enjoyed teaching and meeting people from different parts of the world.
-Becoming an assistant examiner for the IB Diploma in Chinese since 2007 has reinforced this excitement.
+When I moved to Singapore, I taught exchange students at Nanyang Technological University, and I realised that I really enjoyed teaching and meeting people from different parts of the world.
+Working for the IB as a Team Leader of DP Examiners, Workshop Leader and School Visit Team Member has reinforced this excitement.
 At ISS International School, I like to see my students happily making friends, challenging themselves and enjoying their learning.
 It is fulfilling to see them growing up.Email

 Master of Arts(Teaching Chinese as an International Language), Singapore

 Master of Arts (Chinese Modern & Contemporary Literature), China

 Bachelor of Arts (Chinese Language & Literature), China